MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 ## Obfuscated string literals

 Queries are stored for telemetry and analysis.
 To safeguard sensitive information like passwords and secrets, you can mark a string as an *obfuscated string literal*.
-These marked strings are replaced with asterisks (`*`) in the query text.
+These marked strings are logged in obfuscated form replaced with asterisks (`*`) in the query text.

 An obfuscated string literal is created by prepending an `h` or an `H` character in front of a standard or verbatim [string literal](#string-literals).